ducbao414/vanilla-html/README.md

 **vanilla-html** is unopinionated - write plain HTML, JS, and CSS, or
 `npm install react react-dom` if you prefer.

+Tailwind CSS is included by default.
+You can install additional UI libraries like DaisyUI if desired.

 ---

 ## Commands